evilrobot-01/ink-on-polkadot-erc20/README.md

 - **Deploy contract instance**: open the frontend in a browser
   - click **Deploy**
   - sign the transaction when prompted

+## Testing
+Steps on running unit, integration and end-to-end tests can be found at [tests](./tests).

 ## Deployment
 - TODO: deploy contract to a testnet